ewilsub/ewilsub/README.md

 I'm  *Emilio Williams-Subiza*, an ecologist based in Argentina.
 I research the causes of ***biodiversity change*** in freshwater environments.

 More specifically, how human activities affect biological communities, and the consequences for ecosystems and people.
-I'm currently working on my PhD thesis on the effects of urban expansion on Patagonian streams. *I'll be using GitHub to share the R code used in my publications and projects.*
+Currently I'm a postdoc trying to understand the spatial patterns of biofilm biodiversity in Patagonian rivers. *I'll be using GitHub to share the R code from my publications and projects.*
 &nbsp;

-I also do data cleaning, analysis and visualization as a part time freelancer 😉

 &nbsp;